AaltoSciComp/python-for-scicomp/content/data-visualization.md

   data2_y_scaled = [y*2.0 for y in data2_y]
   ```

-- Try to add a legend to the plot with `ax.legend()` and searching the web for clues on
+- Try to add a legend to the plot with {meth}`matplotlib.axes.Axes.legend` and searching the web for clues on
   how to add labels to each dataset.

 - At the end it should look like this one: